Kane out for three months with Tottenham star set for hamstring surgery | Goal.com

 The replay for that game is set for January 14, with the likes of Heung-min Son, Dele Alli, Lucas Moura or youngster Troy Parrott likely expected to pick up the goalscoring mantle in Kane’s absence.

-Before then, Spurs face Premier League leaders Liverpool at home, with Spurs’ top-four ambitions now set to be severely tested over the coming months.
+Before then, Spurs face Premier League leaders Liverpool at home, with their top-four ambitions now set to be severely tested over the coming months.

 They sit six points behind fourth-placed Chelsea with 17 games to play, level on points with Wolves.